 However, the formaldehyde emissions do eventually subside after a few weeks.
 Manufacturers also apply phenolic coating to plywood to help lower emission levels even further.

-By the time the product reaches your plywood supplier, their formaldehyde emissions will will have become close to negligible.
+By the time the product reaches your plywood supplier, their formaldehyde emissions will have become close to negligible.

 Ply products typically emit only very low levels of formaldehyde.
 In fact, regulators in the United States and Europe consider the emissions far too low to even have any significant impact.